-2017 Multi-Year Performance Equity Awards
+2019 Multi-Year Performance Equity Awards

-In order to further align the interests of our NEOs with those of our shareholders over a multi-year period, the Compensation Committee awarded performance units to each of our NEOs under the 2017 Multi-Year Performance Plan on February 17, 2017.
-Performance units awarded pursuant to the 2017 Multi-Year Performance Plan are earned and convert into restricted shares based on the Company's attainment of absolute and relative TSR hurdles.
+The Compensation Committee awarded performance units to each of Messrs.
+Johnson and Mahoney and Ms. Hale under the 2019 Multi-Year Performance Plan on February 13, 2019.
+Performance units awarded pursuant to the 2019 Multi-Year Performance Plan are earned and convert into restricted shares based on the Company's attainment of absolute and relative TSR hurdles.
 TSR is calculated to include both common share price appreciation and common share dividends paid during the applicable performance periods.
 The performance units vest over a four-year period, including three years of performance-based vesting (the "measurement period") plus an additional one year of time-based vesting.